-All three courses are based on Land Art and take place in May, July and September 2010.
+All courses are based on working in the land and take place in July and September 2014.
 Each will respond to the qualities of the seasons.

 The courses aim to strengthen and develop our ability to observe, interpret and express ourselves whatever the perceived ability in art.
 They are for all levels of experience: suitable for complete beginners and offering an opportunity for the more experienced worker to refresh their skills.
 Previous students will find a degree of progression within these courses and new activities to explore.